Your Module/Course Development Timeline

 Checkpoint 7: Final Assessment and Content Review and Final Revisions

-The Team Leader notifies David Steer, who manages both final assessment and content review, and Krista Herbstrith who will manage review of the instructor materials.
-If necessary, feedback is sent to the team leader, who works with the module/course team to ensure appropriate changes are made.
+If necessary, feedback from the three reviews (science review, technical review, copyediting review) is sent to the team leader, who works with the module/course team to ensure appropriate changes are made.
 David Steer apprises Cathy Manduca of final completion of the instructional materials.
 The team leader apprises Cathy Manduca of final completion of the instructor materials.

 - The authors review the final materials ready for publication.